 - 4. Graduates will demonstrate an ability to conduct standard tests, measurements, and experiments and to analyze and interpret the results to improve processes of a mechanical system - 5.
-Graduates will demonstrate an ability to function effectively as a member as well as a leader on technical teams. - 6.
-Graduates will demonstrate an understanding of professional and ethical responsibility, including a respect for diversity. - 7.
-Graduates will develop the broad education necessary to understand the impact of engineering technology solutions in a global, economic, environmental and societal context. - 8.
-Graduates will demonstrate recognition of the need for quality, timeliness and continuous improvement.
+Graduates will demonstrate an ability to function effectively as a member as well as a leader on technical teams.

-MECHANICAL ENGINEERING TECHNOLOGY - (BS) AERONAUTICALANDCOMPUTER-AIDEDDESIGNCURRICULUM
+MECHANICAL ENGINEERING TECHNOLOGY - (BS) AERONAUTICAL ANDCOMPUTER-AIDEDDESIGNCURRICULUM